Boboli Gardens: History and layout

 Even while undergoing restoration work in 2015, the Large Grotto's statues were still on display; they are defining examples of Mannerist sculpture and architecture.
 Decorated internally and externally with stalactites and originally equipped with waterworks and luxuriant vegetation, the grotto is divided into three main sections.
 The first one was frescoed to create the illusion of a natural grotto, a refuge that allows shepherds to protect themselves from wild animals; it originally housed The Prisoners of Michelangelo (now replaced by copies), statues that were first intended for the tomb of the Pope Julius II.
 Other rooms in the Grotto contain Giambologna's famous Bathing Venus and an 18th-century group of Paris and Helen by Vincenzo de' Rossi.

-The Fountain of Neptune
+Fountain of Neptune

+In the hillside above the amphitheatre is a double ramp leading to the Fountain of Neptune (Fontana del Nettuno), nicknamed the Fountain of the Pitchfork (Fontana del Forcone) for the trident.
+It consists of a large, curvilinear basin with a central bronze statue of Neptune.

+The original fountain was created by Stoldo Lorenzi some time between 1565 and 1568, around the same time as the more famous Fountain of Neptune by Ammannati in the Piazza della Signoria nearby.
+In the sixteenth century, the basin served as the reservoir for the aqueduct that flowed down the hillside and brought spring water to the city.
+The crouching tritons and nereids beneath Neptune were designed by Niccolò Tribolo who laid out the first axial development of the gardens.
+The great rocky base that currently supports Neptune was added in the eighteenth century.

-In the hillside above the amphitheatre is a double ramp, leading to the Fountain of Neptune.
-Its main feature is a large basin with a central bronze statue of Neptune, made by Stoldo Lorenzi some time between 1565 and 1568.
-The fountain was constructed contemporaneously with its more famous counterpart, Ammannati's Fountain of Neptune, which is at the corner of the Palazzo Vecchio at the Piazza della Signoria in the center of Florence.
-Higher up on the hillside is a statue of Abundance (Dovizia).
-Collectively, these works seem to allude to a legend in which the gods Athena and Neptune are competing for the role of the patron of Athens.
-In that legend, Neptune strikes the ground with his trident, causing water to spring forth from it.
+Neptune, together with the statue of Abundance (Dovizia) located higher up on the hillside, seems to allude to an ancient Greek legend in which the gods Athena and Neptune compete for the role of the patron of Athens.
+Neptune strikes the ground with his trident, causing seawater to spring forth.